krebil/Hotwired-dot-net/README.md

 }
 ```
 ### Post / Redirect / Get
 Turbo [expects the server to return 303 on form submission](https://turbo.hotwired.dev/handbook/drive#redirecting-after-a-form-submission).
-To better allow for the a new ActionResult has been introduces called SeeOther
+To better allow for this, a new ActionResult has been introduces called SeeOther
 ```c#
     public IActionResult OnPost()
     {